 Joy comes from hanging in the trees

 Before we had even left for our backpacking trip, I knew that I wanted a hammock to camp with.
 After many spinal cord surgeries and subsequently a bad back, I knew my body would much prefer to sleep in a hammock than on the hard ground.
 I had wanted to use my hammock the entire trip, but I had no rain tarp so I had to wait for a clear night to try sleeping in it.
 Day two was looking to be that day!
 It had been cloudy and foggy in the morning, but it was sunny with blue skies that afternoon.
 Back at camp, I pulled out the Kammok Python straps and prepared to hang my Kammok Roo in the trees next to our tent.
-Being a novice hammocker, I really had no idea just how easy it actually is to set up a hammock.
-I had anticipated it to be a long arduous process that would have a learning curve to it, but boy was I wrong about this one!
+I had anticipated putting up the hammock would be a long arduous process with a learning curve to it, but boy was I wrong about this one!
 With the Kammok Python straps, hanging it was literally as easy as 1-2-3-4.

 Hanging a Kammock Roo is as easy as 1-2-3-4